Fay Hankins textile artist 1933-2022

 FAY HANKINS textile artist and designer:

 Fay trained as assistant to world famous weaver Tadek Beutlich between 1968 and 1974 in Ditchling.
-When Tadek moved to Spain in 1974 Fay continued to weave with many successful exhibitions across the UK.
-Here you can see some of her previous wallhangings and fabric designs as well as her latest collage textile pictures, which Fay makes using mixed media and wools.
+When Tadek moved to Spain in 1974 Fay continued to weave with her own busy studio in Ditchling where she employed assistance and had many successful exhibitions across the UK and abroad.
+Here you can see some of her previous wallhangings and fabric designs shown in Vision Gallery, as well as her last collage textile pictures, which Fay made using mixed media and wools when she could no longer weave.

-This gallery shows the work of weaver and fabric designer Fay Hankins, now retired from weaving since 2015.
+This gallery shows the work of weaver and fabric designer Fay Hankins, who retired from weaving in 2015 but continued to teach and create collage pictures right up to the last.

 Fay learned weaving in 1968 when she was apprenticed to Tadek Beutlich, the internationally acclaimed Polish artist and weaver, and was his assistant until he moved to Spain in 1974.